Judian81/Rainmeter-OneClick-Part1/README.md

 list sorted by name.
-possible to see item name even if skin is not wide enough. save scroll position.
+possible to see item name even if skin is not wide enough. save scroll position. see with mouseover which item could be clicked on.

 &nbsp;

-** change width and height or change scale. you can set the padding to keep distance between skins. this is possible in almost all.
+** change width and height or change scale. you can set the padding to keep distance between skins. this is possible in almost all skins.

 &nbsp;
 &nbsp;